jrnerupudinho/DeepForest/README.md

+The entire repo is obtained from J. Feng and Z.H Zhou

 gcForest v1.0
 ========
 This is the official clone for the implementation of gcForest.(The University's webserver is unstable sometimes, therefore we put the official clone here at github)